HKU-BAL/Clair3-Trio/docs/trio/trio_training.md

 10
 )

-# true variants set from Clair3-Trio Representation Unification
+# True variants set from Clair3-Trio Representation Unification
 # Each line represents one representation-unified path for each input sample
-# note the all path have a folder called **var_ru**
+# Note the all path have a folder called **var_ru**
-# check the representation_unification_trio.md page for more information
+# Check the representation_unification_trio.md page for more information
-# for practical concerns, the representation_unification_trio.md require only run once on the highest depth for each sample, while the low coverage can be sampled from the highest coverage data, i.e. merged.bam in the representation_unification folder
+# For practical concerns, the representation_unification_trio.md require only run once on the highest depth for each sample, while the low coverage can be sampled from the highest coverage data, i.e. merged.bam in the representation_unification folder

 ALL_RU_FILE_PATH=(
 "[child representation unified folder]"